Donald Trump’s Facebook Post Removed Over COVID-19 ‘False Claims,’ Campaign Responds

 Donald Trump spoke this morning with Fox News and said that children were “almost immune” from COVID-19.
-The President then shared the video from that interview on his Facebook page before it was subsequently removed by the platform, NBC News reported.
+The president then shared the video from that interview on his Facebook page before it was subsequently removed by the platform, NBC News reported.

 The link to the post now reads “This Content Isn’t Available Right Now.”